Race (Alex G album)

-Race is the second studio album by American singer-songwriter Alex G. It was self-released via Bandcamp in 2011 and features lo-fi, bedroom-recorded indie rock songs that showcase Giannascoli's early DIY production.
+Race is the debut studio album by American singer-songwriter Alex G. It was self-released via Bandcamp in 2011 (release date stated as 2010 as "that's when he started giving out CD's") and features lo-fi, bedroom-recorded indie rock songs that showcase Giannascoli's early DIY production.

 Background and release

-Giannascoli wrote and recorded the material for Race in 2009 while still a teenager in his hometown of Havertown.
-The album was self-released on Bandcamp on August 9, 2011; however, the exact upload date has been discussed among fans and secondary sources.
-The recordings are characterized by sparse arrangements, a home-recorded aesthetic, and concise song structures.
+Alexander Giannascoli wrote and recorded the material for Race in 2009 while still a teenager in his hometown of Havertown.
+The album was self-released on Bandcamp on August 9th, 2011.

-Also, in 2011, a limited run of 100 cassette copies of Race were released under the label Gold Soundz.
+Also, in early 2013, a limited run of 100 cassette copies of Race were released under the label Gold Soundz.

 In March 2021, Race was repressed on vinyl for the first time.
 This repress was mastered by Heba Kadry in 2020 and released exclusively through Alex G’s official merchandise store, and hours later, the vinyl had already sold out.
 It was intended to support the artist’s band and crew during the COVID-19 pandemic when touring was not possible.
 The vinyl track listing is sequential regardless of side.